Cambridge District Scout Archive

 The Troop, however, disbanded as SM Bowles’ health deteriorated and business pressures increased.
 They merged with the Histon Boys Brigade.
 From Mike Petty’s Memories

 See Structure/ Sections/ Other Scout Organisations in Cambridge

 Melbourne and Meldreth

-Foxton 1931 ?
-No additional details concerning this entry.
-Maybe an error, possibly a short version of an extended title that then reverted to M&M or was later shortened to M&M. Groups registered each year and titles were relatively easy to alter.
+Foxton 1931 No additional details concerning this entry.
+Also listed in a 1930 fund raising concert.
+Maybe a short version of an extended title that then reverted to M&M or was later shortened to M&M. Groups registered each year and titles were relatively easy to alter.
 These were not always formally reported to IHQ.

 Melbourne and Meldreth

 1923 to 1934 when they moved to South Cambridge(shire),later Granta, as 4th Cambridge District , and were no longer recorded in Cambridge District records.